List of The Emperor's New Groove characters: Kronk

 Kronk Pepikrankenitz (voiced by Patrick Warburton) is the muscular and slow-witted henchman of Yzma.
-While he is the secondary antagonist of the franchise, he primarily serves as comic relief.
+He primarily serves as comic relief.
 Whenever he faces a moral dilemma, smaller versions of Kronk, his shoulder angel and devil, appear, but they usually fight one another instead of helping him.
+He is revealed to be a great cook, who can make such things as spinach puffs and fondue, and also has a secret recipe for foie gras.
+He also knows a variety of recipes and kitchen slang, as revealed in first film when he takes over for the chef.
+He is capable of incredible superhuman athletics, such as running from a school to his house and back in mere seconds, and climbing a mountain (while having a seat tied to his body with Yzma riding atop).

 Kronk stars in the spinoff film Kronk's New Groove, where he is the head chef and owner of the restaurant Mudka's.
-His love interest, Birdwell, and his father, Papi (voiced by John Mahoney), are introduced.
+His love interest, Miss Birdwell, and his father, Papi (voiced by John Mahoney), are introduced.

 In The Emperor's New School, Kronk plays the role of Yzma's sidekick although he also has a friendly relationship with Kuzco, sometimes ending up helping him, being also his classmate at Kuzco Academy.
 As a running gag, he can never remember that Principal Amzy is really Yzma.
 Another running gag revolves around Kronk attempting to activate access to the secret lab, as originated from the original film with the secret lab's access procedure: more often than not, he constantly pulls the wrong one, and as a result, Yzma constantly gets booby-trapped before fixing the error.
 At the series' finale, Kuzco appoints Kronk as his new advisor, while Yzma is made Kronk's assistant.